rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

-### Capstone Project
+## Capstone Project

 A first project of MLZoomcamp.
-This repo is served with purpose of demonstration how far we fully utilise
-what we have learned until week 7.
+This repo is served with purpose of demonstration how far we utilise what we have learned until week 7.

 ### Dataset Description